-The Washington All-Payer Claims Database (WA-APCD) is the state’s most complete source of health and dental insurance data.
+The Washington All-Payer Health Care Claims Database (WA-APCD) is the state’s most complete source of health and dental insurance data.
 It contains claims from more than 30 commercial health care payers; the Medicaid program, including its five managed care plans; and Medicare Advantage, the HMO products for Medicare members.
-The WA-APCD has historical claims data for the five years, 2013-2017, and each calendar quarter, the most current claims data are added to the all-payer dataset.
-Data from Washington's workers' compensation program will be added in Fall 2018.
+The WA-APCD has historical claims data beginning with 2013 and the database is systematically updated each calendar quarter with the most current claims data.
+Data from Washington's workers' compensation program and Medicare fee-for-service will be added in Fall 2018.

-Using a competitive bidding process, OFM contracted with the Center for Health Systems Effectiveness at Oregon Health & Science University as the lead agency to manage the WA-APCD.
-CHSE partnered with Onpoint Health Data and Forum One to implement the program.
+Using a competitive bidding process, OFM contracted with the Center for Health Systems Effectiveness (CHSE) at Oregon Health & Science University as the lead organization to manage the WA-APCD.
+CHSE partnered with Onpoint Health Dataand Forum One to implement the program.
 Together, these groups ensure stakeholder input in the governance of the WA-APCD, securely collect and validate data submissions, and make the information available and meaningful to consumers, researchers, policy makers and other agencies and interested individuals.

 Washington HealthCareCompare Consumer Outreach Resources